anandkumar/header-and-footer-scripts/readme.txt

 **Q. How could I access support and troubleshoot problem?**

 A. I couldn't handle wp.org forums on regular basis.
-You are suggested to visit [Digital Liberation](https://forum.digitalliberation.org/) for more updated plugin documentation and troubleshoot your problem.
+You are suggested to visit [GitHub Wiki](https://github.com/anandkumar/header-and-footer-scripts/wiki) for more updated plugin documentation and troubleshoot your problem.

 **Q: Is there any paid version of the plugin available?**

 A. Nope, There is none.
 If you need more feature send us feedback or feature request.

 == Changelog ==

+= 2.2.1 =
+* Updated readme.txt.

 = 2.2.0 =
 * New feature: Now set priority to sitewide script.